-The Merging sport and drinking cultures through social media (PDF 4.95MB) study, funded by the Foundation for Alcohol Research and Education, found the alcohol industry cleverly timed its posts to tie in with professional sporting events to encourage consumption.
+The Merging sport and drinking cultures through social media study, funded by the Foundation for Alcohol Research and Education and undertaken by RMIT University, found the alcohol industry cleverly timed its posts to tie in with professional sporting events to encourage consumption.

-One of the authors of the study, Associate Professor Kate Westberg, from the School of Economics, Finance and Marketing said the industry’s social media strategies were carefully developed to go beyond promoting their product.
+RMIT’s Associate Professor Kate Westberg, one of the authors of the study, said the industry’s social media strategies were carefully developed to go beyond promoting their product.

 “The ultimate goal appears to be to merge the drinking culture with sport culture,” she said.

 “They seek to normalise consumption by using social media to present drinking as an integral part of the sport experience whether spectatorship, celebration or commiseration.”

 Sport provided a powerful marketing platform for the alcohol industry – particularly when combined with the collaborative and immersive nature of social media, the study found.